lanesawyer/untitled_game/README.md

 This game is a collaborative project.

 ## Game Vision ##
-A top-down game where you are a tiny pixel.
-Your objective is to "take over" enemies by either sneaking into their bodies or weakening them through combat.
+A top-down game where you are a pixel.
+As you defeat enemies and collect more power-ups, you become more well-defined and powerful.

 ## App Structure ##